-son made observational learning that his mother is scolded by his father.
-Then the son reveals his anger at the father and the father will give his full attention as best he can and try to convince him to give whatever the child want.
-This pattern repeats itself and accidentally the son even learn accidentally to be coercive.
+pattern repeats itself and accidentally the son even learn accidentally to be coercive.
 In other words, this is the pattern that is learned as a child that shapes the personality of a father.
-31

-The differences in fathering styles of Minangkabau and Batak families in terms of fathers' personality are expected because Minangkabau and Batak fathers are influenced by the distinctiveness of their cultural identities inherent in their personality in the form of values values, attitudes, beliefs, and goals taught by the socio-cultural environment.
-Harkness cited in Anderson mentions that cultural values are transmitted by parents to children but keep in mind that diverse values and beliefs in each culture are not deterministic, meaning cultural influences in the process parenting is very diverse depending on the situation and the individual.32
+The differences in fathering styles of Minangkabau and Batak families in terms of fathers' personality are accepted because Minangkabau and Batak fathers influenced by the distinctiveness of their cultural identities inherent in their personality in the form of values, attitudes, beliefs, and taught bv the socio-cultural goals environment.
+Harkness cited in Anderson mentions that cultural values are transmitted by parents to children but keep in mind that diverse values and beliefs in each culture are not deterministic, meaning cultural influences in the process parenting is very diverse depending on the situation and individual.40 As Dumas and others found a correlation between the perceived positive parenting and the influence on the ability to convey the stories with a positive resolution.
+Fathering factors that were perceived to have a positive effect on identity development can lead to positive life stories.